-For impulsive choosers, choosing often does not seem so difficult at all.
-They just do what comes first or spontaneously seems best.
+For impulsive decision makers, choosing often does not seem so difficult at all.
+They just choose what crosses theri paht first f ratever spontaneously seems best.
 Why do it the hard way if you can do it the easy way?
 Besides, isn't the first impression usually the most valuable or reliable?

-Impulsive choosers take too little time to think the situation through.
-They then act too quickly and later do not remember why they made the choice in the first place.
+Impulsive decision makers take too little time to think the situation through.
+They act too quickly and afterwards do not always remember why they made the choice in the first place.

-To learn to take more time and supplement the initial impulse with a more thoughtful consideration of the situation.
+To learn to take more time and overcome their initial impulse by approaching the situation with a more thoughtful consideration.

 I choose the safe over the uncertain

 The procrastinating decision maker is inclined to choose the safest option and avoid uncertainties.
-There always is new information to be obtained and why decide if you don't have to do it right away?
+There always is new information to be obtained and why decide now if you don't have to do it right away?

 Procrastination is a recipe for disaster.
-Pondering and weighing up and waiting can become an endless process.
+Pondering and weighing up all pros and cons can become an endless process.

-Having the guts to cut the Gordian knot, even if you're not sure about everything yet.
-Sometimes it is better to make a decisive choice than to do nothing at all.
+Having the guts to make a decision, even if you're not sure about everything yet.
+Sometimes it is better to make a imperfect choise than do nothing at all.

 I know exactly what I want

-There are also people who always seem to be able to choose very confidently and with conviction.
-Stubborn voters know exactly what they want and will not be swayed by anything or anyone.
+Firm decision makers always seem to be able to choose very confidently and with conviction.
+Firm decision makers know exactly what they want and will not be swayed by anything or anyone.

-Open yourself up more to the ideas, reactions and thoughts of others, so that you can get a more complete picture of yourself and your (study) choice.
+Open yourself up more to the ideas, reactions and thoughts of others, so that you can get a more complete picture of yourself and your decision.

-The compliant voter easily adapts to what the group or others want.
-His own opinion does not count so much.
-By making choices in this way, you will experience few conflicts and avoid falling outside the group.
+Compliant decision makers easily adapt to what the group or others want.
+They tend to disregard their own opninions.
+By making choices in this way, you will avoid falling outside the group.

-You become opinionated and at some point no longer know what you want.
-For instance, you go with a friend to an information day on Earth sciences and think: 'That sounds like something I'd like to do', without getting further in-depth knowledge or following your own interests.
+You may avoid taking a stand and at some point no longer know what you really want.
+For instance, you join a friend to an information session about a programme they are interested in and think 'That sounds like something I'd like to do too', without getting further in-depth knowledge or following your own interests.

-Stand up more for your own opinions and wishes, and admit your own colours.
-Perhaps sometimes make more obstinate choices.
+Stand up more for your own opinions and wishes, and show your own colours.
+Perhaps occasionally make more out-of-the-box choices.

 I choose on the basis of intuition

-Thinking that your subconscious will do the work, and therefore not making any efforts to come to a good (study) choice.
+Thinking that your subconscious will do the work, and therefore not making any efforts to make a well-founded decision.

-It's certainly good to follow your intuition when you have a choice question, but first take a step back and collect all the fact and the information that you need.
+It's certainly good to follow your intuition when you have to make an important decision, but first take a step back and collect all the fact and the information that you need.

 Exercise: My choice style